Towards Understanding Learning in Neural Networks with Linear Teachers: On Conditions for Convergence to Clustered Solutions

 \subsection{The Perfect Agreement Regime}

 To better understand convergence to NARs, in this section we study a specific NAR for which we provide a more fine-grained analysis.
 We identify conditions on the training data and optimization trajectory that imply that gradient flow converges to an NAR which we call the Perfect Agreement Regime (PAR).
 Using Theorem \ref{thm:Neural Alignment} and results from \citet{lyu2019gradient, ji2020directional}, we provide a complete characterization of the weights that gradient flow converges to in this case.
-In Section \ref{sec:empirical_nar}, we show empirically that for certain linearly separable datasets, gradient flow indeed converges to a solution in the PAR which is in agreement with our results.
+Admittedly, the conditions on the data and optimization trajectory are fairly strong.
+Nonetheless, we show that our theoretical results accurately predict the dynamics that we observe in experiments.
+Indeed, in Section \ref{sec:empirical_nar} we show empirically that for certain linearly separable datasets, gradient flow converges to a solution in the PAR which is in agreement with our results.

 \ignore{ In this section we will examine a special NAR regime - the PAR (Perfect Alignment Regime).
 In this regime the aligned state directions the network converges to can be seen as solutions to an SVM problem.Finally we present a lemma that shows under which conditions an NAR is a PAR.